mayjs/openscad.kak/README.md

 **openscad.kak** is a plugin for the [Kakoune](https://github.com/mawww/kakoune) editor.
 It provides syntax highlighting for OpenSCAD files.

 The syntax highlighting was quickly thrown together using snippets from the existing highlighters shipped with kakoune.
-There probably will be some stuff that does not work correctly right now, if you find anything please create and issue and/or a pull request.
+There probably will be some stuff that does not work correctly right now, if you find anything please create an issue and/or a pull request.

 ## Installation
 ### With [plug.kak](https://github.com/andreyorst/plug.kak) (recommended)